What're the Best Constant Quality RF Value Settings in HandBrake?

 HandBrake's Constant Quality (RF/CRF) vs Average Bitrate (kbps)

 Choosing constant quality means that you're telling HandBrake what quality level you want throughout your video.
 So, HandBrake will use different bitrate for different part of the video to achieve the given quality.
 That is to say, under constant quality based encoding mode you can control the output quality but can't control the file size, because the bitrate is variable.

 Choosing average bitrate means that you're telling HandBrake what bitrate you want.
 When you use average bitrate, you can estimate the file size via a calculator but lose control over the quality.
 This encoding mode is generally not recommended unless you aim for a specific file size.

 Another advantage of constant quality is that the encoding will be faster, because it encodes the file in one pass but produces the same quality as a 2-pass encoding.

 Constant quality RF value ranges from 51 to 0.
 The lower the RF value, the higher the quality.
 RF 51 means fast encoding while extremely low quality.
 RF 0 means badly slow encoding while lossless compression.
 So should we set RF to 0 to get the highest quality?
-No. This is because you'll end up with a video that is larger than the source file but doesn't look any improvement in quality.
+No. This is because you'll end up with a video that is larger than the source file without any perceived difference in quality.
 Let data do the work.
 We once encoded a 43m8s episode with RF 0 and RF 20, and ended up with files in 6.1GB and 254.6MB respectively.
 And we can't see any difference in quality between them.